sebinxavi/terraform-ec2-aws-vpc/README.md

 The ec2 instance in the private subnet is assigned to a security group that only allows ssh access only from connections in the public subnet.

-Both security groups are dynamically created using network module.
+Both security groups are dynamically created using network module!